Top Reasons Your AC Unit May Not Be Cooling Your Home

 Refrigerant is important to cool the air the blows into the home as it absorbs heat from the air before it comes inside.
 If your AC unit is low on refrigerant, it won’t work as it should.
 Refrigerant isn’t used up as you run your AC unit, it is recycled instead.
 So if you are low on refrigerant, it can only mean one thing: a leak.
 If you notice refrigerator leaking from your AC unit call the AC repair experts at Comfort Experts to repair the leak and restore function to your AC.

-When warm air is blowing out of your vents, there could be a problem.
-If you aren’t comfortable inspecting your AC unit on your own, turn to the AC repair pros at Comfort Experts to fix the AC unit for a cool, relaxing summer.
+When warm air is blowing out of your air vents, there could be a problem.
+If you aren’t comfortable inspecting your AC unit on your own, turn to the AC repair pros at Comfort Experts to fix the air conditioning unit for a cool, relaxing summer.